christo/vectorbrat/README.md

 # vectorbrat

-Experimental software for live interactive installations using ILDA lasers and xy-mode cathode ray oscilloscopes.
+Experimental software for live interactive installations using ILDA lasers and xy-mode cathode ray tube oscilloscopes.

 > "more of a brat than a punk"